 Sonos is a multi-room wireless speaker system that lets you play music all around your home with a single app.

-The speakers can play music, connect to your TV and some of them even function as a smart speaker like Amazon’s Echo to answer questions or control your smart home.
-Here’s a handy guide on how to get started with Sonos.
+The speakers can play music from Spotify, Apple Music, YouTube Music and more.
+It can connect to your TV and some of them even function as a smart speaker like Amazon’s Echo to answer questions or control your smart home.
+If you're thinking of entering the world of smart speakers here's handy guide on how to get started with Sonos.

 How does Sonos work?